R-Yogeshwaran/Madipakkam-Charitable-Trust/README.md

 Overview :

-This mobile application is developed for Madippakkam Charitable Trust, designed to facilitate various charitable activities and manage community interactions.
+This mobile application is developed for Madippakkam Charitable Trust, located in the Tirupur district of Tamil Nadu, India.
+It is designed to facilitate various charitable activities and manage community interactions.
 This project is a team effort, with my primary contribution being the development of the entire frontend using React Native and Redux.

 Features :